molily/molily.de/_posts/2019-02-03-testing-angular.md

 });
 ```

 Let us start with writing the spec `it('returns the count', /* … */)`.
-It tests tests the `getCount` method which returns an Observable.
+It tests tests the `getCount` method that returns an Observable.

 For testing the Observable, we use the same pattern that we have used for [testing a Component Output](#testing-outputs).
 We declare a variable `actualCount` that is initially undefined.
 Then we subscribe and assign the value emitted by the Observable to the variable.
 Finally, outside of the subscriber function, we compare the actual to the expected value.